ana-morais57/MindY/README.md

 ## Context & Intent

-MindY is a concept and exploration project developed as part of a learning journey.
+MindY was developed as part of a learning journey focused on human-centered questions around content discovery.
 Its purpose is to explore human-centered questions around how people search for and engage with mindfulness and relaxation content, rather than to deliver a production-ready tool.

 The project focuses on experimentation, reflection, and design considerations, with attention to language, intent, and ethical use of technology in wellbeing contexts.